ltbringer/swiggy-order/README.md

         ]
     },
-    "_csrf": <str> # this is managed by this project, you can leave it empty or let it have its value when copied.
+    "_csrf": "<str>" # this is managed by this project, you can leave it empty or let it have its value when copied.
 The project will set it right.
     }
 }
 ```